l3onardo-oliv3ira/interpolator4j/README.md

 # interpolator4j
-A simple expression interpolator written in java.
+A simple/small/fast expression interpolator written in java.
 An interpolation expression is defined by:

   _${id:expression}_